 4.5'- 5.5' Arapaima Gigas (AKA Paiche / Pirarucu) Pick up / meet up @ Miami, FL 33187 $15,000 OBO AQUA GIANTS

 Have male electric blue roughly 5-6 inches about 12-14 months old color is bold but still developing looking to sell best offer local pickup in Ct. heidi ward

 i have a Mono Fish Silver Moony, Moonfish, Mono Argentus Family: Monodactylidae and i'm looking for a good home for him/her. i just bough a tank that came with him and 2 green spotted puffer fish possibly looking for a home for them aswell. email me if interested email@example.com Stephen

 Want to buy sliver dollar fish male and female. david

-The Emerald Green Cory is a beautiful and interesting fish that can be added to most any community aquarium.
-They will spend most of their time in the lower regions of your aquarium scavenging for uneaten food.
-This catfish has an iridescent, emerald green body with pink highlights on the lower parts of the fish.
+The Emerald Catfish Corydoras splendens (previously Brochis splendens) is a beautiful and interesting fish.
+It typically has an iridescent, emerald green body with pink highlights on the lower parts of the fish.

-The Emerald Green Cory, Brochis splendens, is also called the Iridescent Plated Catfish.
-The fish was first described by Castelnau in 1855.
-They are found in the upper Amazon river near Iquitos, Brazil, Peru, and Ecuador inhabiting rivers, tributaries and standing waters.
-These fish live in shallow waters with a muddy substrate and heavy aquatic plant life.
+In their natural habitat schools of Emerald Green Cories live in shallow waters with a muddy substrate and heavy aquatic plant life.
 They prefer oxygen enriched waters but will swim to the surface and gulp air if needed.
-In their natural habitat they feed on worms, insects, small crustaceans, and plants.
+They are demersal and feed on worms, insect larvae, small crustaceans, and some plants.
 They are found in shoals or schools of fish.